felipesandoli/trivia/README.md

 The user can click on the message icon in the footer to access the contact form.
 They can fill this form to send a feedback, or give a suggestion for the site owner.
 Currently the form is sent to the From Dump by Code Institute.

 ![Contact Form](./documentation/features/contact-form.png)

+## Future Improvements

+Future improvements to the site includes:

+- A loading modal to be displayed while the questions are being loaded.
+At the moment the window stays blank.
+- A timer to increase the challenge.
+- Different difficulty levels which the user can choose (easy, medium, hard).

 ## Testing